son-vyas/project_documentation/chapter_4/service_catalogs_and_user_self-service_portal.md

-# Service catalogs and user self-service portal

-- Intro to ManageIQ services
+### Introduction to ManageIQ services
  Services are one of the most interesting feature within ManageIQ.Services can include one or more virtual machines, instances etc. that can be deployed across hybrid environments.
-- User self-service portal
+### User self-service portal

+User can use the services by self-service portal.
+It can be accessed by https://<your_manageiq_appliance>self_service/
     - How to access portal
     - Portal details, screenshots
-- Service Basics
+### Service Basics

-    - Provision Dialogs
+#### Provision Dialogs

+When user is about to provision a VM or instance via ManageIQ, you are presented with a Provisioning Dialog where you set certain options for the VM or instance.
+The options presented are dependent on the provider you are using.

-    - Service Dialogs
+#### Service Dialogs

+Service Dialog is the skeleton of a form.To create service dialog, ManageIQ includes simple form designer.

-    - Service Catalogs
+#### Service Catalogs

+A Service Catalog which is used to group Services Dialogs together.

-    - Service Catalog items
+#### Service Catalog items

-Note - Do not write steps to create services
+A Service Catalog Item (ie. the actual Service) which joins a Service Dialog with a Provisioning Dialog.